Sure Dividend

 The trust’s stated goal is to build value via a combination of monthly dividends and net asset value accretion.
 AGNC has done well with its dividends over time, but net asset value creation has sometimes proven elusive.

-In other words, the trust has distributed cash per-share to shareholders of about four times the current value of the stock.
+In other words, the trust has distributed cash per-share to shareholders of nearly five times the current value of the stock.

-AGNC reported its Q3 2023 results on October 30th.
-The company reported a comprehensive loss of $1.02 per common share, which included a net loss of $0.68 per common share and another comprehensive loss (OCI) of $0.34 per common share on investments marked-to-market through OCI.
+AGNC reported its Q2 2024 results on July 22nd.
+The company reported a comprehensive loss of $0.13 per common share, which included a net loss of $0.11 per common share and another comprehensive loss (OCI) of $0.02 per common share on investments marked-to-market through OCI.

-The tangible net book value per common share was reported as $8.08 as of September 30, 2023, reflecting a decrease of $1.31 per common share, or -14.0%, from the end of the previous quarter.
+The tangible net book value per common share was reported as $8.40 as of June 30, 2024, reflecting a decrease of $0.44 per common share, or -5.0%, from the end of the previous quarter.
+Most of the decrease (82%) resulted from the dividends of $0.36 per share that were distributed during the quarter.

 Growth Prospects

 In a rising interest-rate environment, mortgage REITs typically see the value of their investments reduced.
-And, higher rates usually cause their interest margins to contract as the payment received is fixed in most cases, but borrowing costs are variable.
+In addition, higher rates usually cause their interest margins to contract, as the payment received is fixed in most cases whereas borrowing costs are variable.

-Interest rates are once again back on the rise, as central banks around the world have aggressively hiked rates in an attempt to reduce inflation.
+Interest rates surged to 23-year highs last year, as central banks around the world hiked rates aggressively in an attempt to reduce inflation.
 The trust’s book value contracted in recent quarters as a result of these moves in interest rates.

 Overall, the high payout ratio and the volatile nature of the business model will harm earnings-per-share growth.
 We also believe that dividend growth will be anemic for the foreseeable future.